jdx/mise/docs/dev-tools/index.md

 appropriate tool versions in `PATH`.

 ::: info
-mise does not modify `cd`.
-It actually runs every time the prompt is _displayed_.
+After activating, mise will update env vars like PATH whenever the directory is changed or the prompt is _displayed_.
 See the [FAQ](/faq#what-does-mise-activate-do).
 :::